Raj-Lab-UCSF/spectrome/README.md

 ## Citation:
 The code in this repository is used for the analysis as shown in:
  - Ashish Raj, Chang Cai, Xihe Xie, Eva Palacios, Julia Owen, Pratik Mukherjee, and Srikantan Nagarajan.
 “Spectral Graph Theory of Brain Oscillations.”
-Human Brain Mappin. https://doi.org/10.1002/hbm.24991.
+Human Brain Mapping. https://doi.org/10.1002/hbm.24991.

  - Xihe Xie, Chang Cai, Pablo Damasceno, Srikantan Nagarajan, and Ashish Raj.
 "Emergence of Canonical Functional Networks from the Structural Connectome."
 NeuroImage. https://doi.org/10.1016/j.neuroimage.2021.118190.